Nandimsimanga/Nandimsimanga/README.md

 I’m looking to collaborate on fun, creative projects and I'm eager to learn so I can deliver the best applications and websites.

 ### How to reach me:
-You can email me at nandi.msimanga23@gmail.com or connect with me on LinkedIn (https://www.linkedin.com/in/nandi-msimanga-79310a293/)
+You can connect with me on LinkedIn (https://www.linkedin.com/in/nandi-msimanga-79310a293/)

 ### Fun facts:
 - I'm also interested in the property industry and aim to enhance businesses with my skills.